 In the app you can take pictures or attach files as receipts so they will all be in one place if or when you need them.
-The card that you get with your account is contactless so I’ve been able to use it for travelling and then add a note in the app saying what job it was related to.
+Now that Coconut can be accessed via desktop, as well as the app, it’s super easy to do all your bookkeeping.

 “How do I know which expenses are allowable?”

 It tells you in the app.
 The app automatically categorises most of your spending but you can change the categorisation if needs be.
 When you go to change it there is an icon you can click on which tells you more about that expense category and whether it is allowable as an expense.

 “I want something that makes my tax return simple”

 I started using Coconut half way through a tax year so it made half of my tax return simple.
 For the rest of that year though, I had to do my usual trawl through spreadsheets and double checking of my personal current account and credit card.

 My first full year using Coconut was 2019-20 and everything was perfectly in one place.
 The app also gives you an estimation of your tax bill at the end of the year based on what you have earned so far.

 You’re able to edit your tax code if you need to, check a box if you have a Student Loan to repay, and add how much PAYE earnings you have received elsewhere.

 You then click one simple button to see your tax report which has all your totals for expenses etc which you input directly into your Self Assessment.

 More You Can Do With Coconut Accounting: